fusion94/fusion94.org/src/content/blog/2025-07-17-sports-card-ebay-listing-comps-guide.md

-After years of collecting sports cards and recently diving deeper into the selling side, I've learned that success on eBay isn't just about having great cards—it's about understanding the market and presenting your inventory effectively.
+After years of collecting sports cards and recently diving deeper into the selling side, I've learned that success on eBay isn't just about having great cards.
+It's about understanding the market and presenting your inventory effectively.
 Whether you're decluttering your collection or running a side business, mastering comparables (comps) and crafting stellar listings can be the difference between cards sitting unsold and quick, profitable sales.